Jorge Soler Player Props: Marlins vs. Royals

 Jorge Soler At The Plate

-- In 32.8% of his games this season, Soler has driven in at least one run.
-In 10 of those games (17.2%) he recorded more than one RBI, while accounting for three or more of his team's runs in four contests.
+- In 32.2% of his games this season, Soler has had at least one RBI.
+He's picked up more than one in 16.9% and driven in three or more of his team's runs in four contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.